btf-org/flank/README.md

 # Possible Next Steps

 - Use your phone to run a script away from your desk
-- Schedule a script and view logs afterwards
+- Schedule a script to run later (and view logs afterwards)
 - Put a hyperlink to a script execution in some other documentation

 # How do you use it?